Recommended external resources

 Apps

-ReachOut has a dedicated section on their website that aims to help people find mobile apps and tools to help you look after your health and wellbeing.
+ReachOut has a dedicated Tools and Apps section on their website that aims to help people find mobile apps and tools to help you look after your health and wellbeing.
 Apps are reviewed both by professionals and users.
 You can take a short quiz to receive recommendations of apps that could be helpful to you.

 Smiling Mind is a free mindfulness meditation app developed by psychologists and educators to help people balance their lives by looking after their mental health, and manage the pressure, stress, and challenges of daily life.